Sulfur Battery Promises High Range, Low Cost EVs

 German battery startup Theion is promising a new sulfur battery technology that could help mainstream electric cars offer 900 miles of range on a single charge.
 The key to that technology is sulfur.

-Compared to nickel or manganese or cobalt or lithium, sulphur requires much less energy to produce.
+Compared to nickel or manganese or cobalt or lithium, sulfur requires much less energy to produce.
 A lot less, in fact.
 Which is why, compared to conventional NMC li-ion batteries, sulfur is cheap.
 Like, stupid cheap.
 “Pennies on the dollar” levels of cheap— because sulfur is everywhere.

 Rare Earth Rumble